IYENGAR YOGA CERTIFICATION MARK

 Iyengar Teachers at Yoga North have years of practice and study.
 They are highly trained and must go through a rigorous examination process.
 All teachers maintain a regular practice and study with a senior teacher and can adapt poses for specific needs.

 I began taking classes in the Iyengar method of yoga in January of 2000.
 From the very first class I attended, the approach spoke to me immediately.
 I began studying with Val Paape in the teacher training program at Yoga North in the fall of 2003.
 I now hold an Intermediate Junior II Certification from the Iyengar Yoga Association of Canada.
 Each day brings me a deeper awareness and understanding of the asanas, whether it’s through my own personal practice or observing and learning from students.
-I have also been very fortunate to have had the opportunity to participate in workshops with many inspiring senior Iyengar teachers, and also traveled to Pune, India in 2010 to take classes at RIMYI.
+I have also been very fortunate to have had the opportunity to participate in workshops with many inspiring senior Iyengar teachers, and also traveled to Pune, India in 2010 and 2017 to take classes at RIMYI.
 In addition to teaching classes and being a partner at Yoga North, I am a full time Legal Assistant for a busy litigation/criminal lawyer at a large downtown law firm.

 Janine first started practicing Iyengar Yoga at Yoga North in 2002.
 She loved the method and the studio so much that she started working as office manager in 2007 and became co-owner alongside Drew Perry and Lisa Towson in 2009.
 At that time, Janine joined the teacher training program and has completed her Introductory 1 Iyengar yoga teaching assessment.